 Spousal support awards vary from state to state.
 In some states, the laws even vary from county to county and even sometimes among judges.

 There is a high level of inconsistency in spousal support awards because most state statutes do not address specifically how the award should be calculated.
 In fact, in some jurisdictions it can be difficult to predict what the spousal support would be because there are no guidelines.

-Maintenance can be ordered as either a substitute for a property division, short-term support to aid the ex-spouse in becoming self-sufficient, or lifetime support of a spouse who has limited earning ability or who is unemployable.
-The framework of the initial support decision is critical to whether the support obligation is subject to termination.
+Spousal maintenance can be ordered as either a substitute for a property division, short-term support to aid the ex-spouse in becoming self-sufficient, or lifetime support of a spouse who has a limited earning ability or who is unemployable.
+The framework of the initial alimony decision is critical to whether the support obligation is subject to termination.

 The experienced divorce lawyers at Cordell & Cordell provide intelligent, aggressive divorce representation to fathers.
 We are a community of talented legal professionals that prioritize growth and success in all our life roles.
 Together we assure our clients the quality of representation we would expect for ourselves.

 Our website uses "cookies" (small text files stored by your web browser) to track visits and may use this information to retarget and remarket visitors with advertisements across the Internet.
 By visiting this website, you acknowledge there is no legal advice being provided and no attorney-client relationship is formed.